 Accessories, such as hair clips can be added to the braids.
 Some women choose to mix Goddess braids and regular cornrows into one hairstyle for a trendier design.

 Goddess braids are not a long-lasting hairstyle as they only last for up to 2 weeks.
 Maintaining the style is like maintaining regular cornrows.
 Making sure you cover your hair at night with either a silk bonnet or scarf is essential to keeping the style fresh.

 Avoid getting the braids wet as much as possible.
 This can cause excessive frizz and ruin the style.
 Although the style doesn’t last long, it is inexpensive as it only costs $40 on average.
 It is also an easy style for beginners.

 Who Are Goddess Braids Suitable For?

 Goddess braids are a great option for coarser hair textures from 3A to 4C.
-Also, it’s great for all hair types such as natural, relaxed, and transitioning hair.
-If you tend to have a more sensitive scalp, however, just remember that just like any other braids, Goddess braids will require some tension.
+Also, it’s great for all hair types, such as natural, relaxed, and transitioning hair.
+However, if you tend to have a more sensitive scalp, just remember that Goddess braids will require some tension, just like any other braids.

 When to Wear Goddess Braids?

 These braids can be worn year-round, but they are a common summer style.
 Many Black women gravitate towards braids for the summer as they give their scalp air in the warmer temperatures.

 How to do goddess braids

 - The braids are an inexpensive style.
 Goddess braids are a good inexpensive braided style.
 They only cost $40 on average.
 That means you don’t have to break the bank for a cute protective style.
 Most protective styles can run you far into the hundreds.
 If you want a braided style, but you don’t want to spend too much, consider Goddess braids.